With nearly two hours of videos this package delivers the best value in our Professional Development Series. Topics include:

 Professional Development: On Scene Case Study Video Series for Finance

-Learn about the Hawaii education requirements for real estate licensing and renewal.
+Learn about the Illinois education requirements for real estate licensing and renewal in your state.

-Licensing Board/Commission: Department of Commerce and Consumer Affairs Real Estate Branch (DCCA)
+Licensing Board/Commission: IDFPR Division of Real Estate (DRE)

 Real estate commissions and boards across the country are adopting policies for a real estate agent in one state to more easily become licensed in another state.

-- Real estate licenses in Hawaii must be renewed by November 30 of even-numbered years
+- Real estate brokers in Illinois must renew their real estate licenses by April 30 of even-numbered years